rokucommunity/brightscript-language/readme.md

 # BrightScript

 A sort-of compiler and a language server for Roku's BrightScript language.

 [![Build Status](https://travis-ci.org/TwitchBronBron/brightscript.svg?branch=master)](https://travis-ci.org/TwitchBronBron/brightscript)
 [![codecov](https://codecov.io/gh/TwitchBronBron/brightscript/branch/master/graph/badge.svg)](https://codecov.io/gh/TwitchBronBron/brightscript)

+ **Disclaimer:** This is currently a **work in progress** and is not yet ready for mainstream use.

 # brsconfig.json